 Conveniently located at The Saleyard complex

-St John Medical, Dental and Urgent Care is very easy to access off Clayton Street and Lloyd Street, Midland, right opposite Bunnings.
+St John General Practice, Dental and Urgent Care is very easy to access off Clayton Street and Lloyd Street, Midland, right opposite Bunnings.

 - General Practice (appointments based)

 - Skin cancer & minor surgery clinic